 Delegate Guide

-Welcome to YMUN 50!
+Welcome to YMUN LI!
 This page contains all of the information you’ll need for your time at Yale.

 Unlike many Model United Nations conferences, Yale is at the heart of the YMUN experience.
-With our "Yale Day" dedicated to experiencing life as a Yale student and our committees held in Yale classrooms, YMUN 50 promises to be an unforgettable experience for delegates and advisors both in and out of committee.
-At YMUN, nearly 2000 high school students will discuss pressing global issues in the same classrooms that have inspired presidents, prime ministers, and policymakers from around the world.
+With our "Yale Day" dedicated to experiencing life as a Yale student and our committees held in Yale classrooms, YMUN LI promises to be an unforgettable experience for delegates and advisors both in and out of committee.
+At YMUN, more than 1800 high school students will discuss pressing global issues in the same classrooms that have inspired presidents, prime ministers, and policymakers from around the world.

 Sincerely,